 - Also, if you’re on insulin, your risk of developing hypoglycemia may be highest 6 to 12 hours after exercising.

 - And, if your blood sugar is too high (over 250), it is best to avoid exercising since a workout can sometimes raise your blood sugar levels even higher.

 What Type of Exercise Should People With Diabetes Do?

 Ideally, if you have been diagnosed with diabetes, you should mix aerobic training (cardio) and strength training.

 It is recommended that a person do 150 minutes of moderate-intensity exercises per week of cardio or 60 minutes of high-intensity exercises per week.
 Your workout regimen should be interspersed with two to three days of strength and resistance training targeting all the major muscle groups.

-While it’s very common to hear people say that cardio only burns fat and strength training only builds muscle.
-In reality, both forms of exercise have several benefits, and it is recommended everyone (no matter their age, sex, or fitness goals) should do both regularly.
+It’s very common to hear people say that cardio only burns fat and strength training only builds muscle.
+In reality, both forms of exercise have several benefits, and it is recommended that everyone (no matter their age, gender, or fitness goals) should do both regularly in some form.

 How do cardio and strength training differ?